jwkvam/bowtie/doc/index.rst

 * Ships with many useful widgets including charts, tables, dropdown menus, sliders, and markdown
 * All widgets come with many events and commands for interaction
 * Hook into Plotly charts with click, selection, and hover events
+* Jupyter integration allows you to prototype your dashboards
 * Run functions periodically
 * Store and fetch data from the client (browser)
 * Built in progress indicators for all visual widgets